DOS Days

 In anticipation of a fast-growing mass-market for Internet services, starting in 1998, the company sought to transform itself from a hardware manufacturer into a provider of consumer software services.
 However, the hoped-for success did not materialize and the company went bankrupt.

-Their "Super EGA" cards were very popular due to the fact they could display higher resolutions that the 640 x 350 standard, and their cards had more than the requisite 64 KB of memory.
+Their "Super EGA" cards were very popular due to the fact they could display higher resolutions than the 640 x 350 standard, and as such their cards had more than the requisite 64 KB of memory.
 A lot of OEMs adopted Genoa cards for their PC compatibles.
-Genoa was one of the eight founding members of the VESA (Video Electronics Standards Association), responsible for standardising the Super VGA resolution.
+Genoa was one of the eight founding members of VESA (the Video Electronics Standards Association), responsible for standardising the Super VGA resolution.
 It was also the first to introduce "Flicker Free" technology at 72 hz refresh rate.

-They also made an audio card called "AudioBlitz", and a later one called "AudioBahn", in 1993.
+They also made an audio card called "AudioBlitz", and one called "AudioBahn", in 1993.

 Video Cards